-During the six months ended March 31, 2021, the Company applied for and was approved for funding of \$338,862 (2020 - \$nil) under the Canadian Emergency Wage Subsidy Program ("CEWS").
-The Company applied for, and received, US\$1,103,860 in a second draw of the United States Paycheck Protection Program loan ("US PPP Loan") from the US Small Business Administration under the US Paycheck Protection Program.
-The US PPP Loan will be forgiven if certain conditions are met (including the funds being used for eligible payroll and rent expenses during the eligibility period) and a loan forgiveness application is completed.
-Amounts received but not yet used to offset eligible expenses were recorded as a liability and at March 31, 2021 this was US\$342,400 (2020 - \$nil).
-Any ineligible portion of the US PPP Loan will otherwise carry interest of 1%.
-The Company also received funds from other subsidy programs of \$43,093 during the six months ended March 31, 2021.
+During the nine months ended June 30, 2021, the Company applied for and was approved for funding of \$535,275 (2020 - \$387,276) under the Canadian Emergency Wage Subsidy Program ("CEWS").
+During the period, the Company also applied for, and received, US\$1,103,860 (2020 - US\$1,103,861) in a second draw of the United States Paycheck Protection Program loan ("US PPP Loan") from the US Small Business Administration under the US Paycheck Protection Program.
+During the three and nine months ended June 30, 2021, the Company recorded \$630,818 (2020 - \$1,825,202) and \$1,976,819 (2020 - \$1,825,202) respectively in relation to CEWS and the PPP loan, net against the related operating expenses.
+The Company also received funds from other subsidy programs of \$56,963 (2020 - \$46,408) during the nine months ended June 30, 2021.
+The Company recognizes government grants when there is reasonable assurance that it will comply with the conditions required to qualify for the grant, and that the grant will be received.
+These amounts are recorded as an offset to the corresponding operating expense account.

-Subsequent to March 31, 2021, the Company's first draw of the US PPP Loan was forgiven by the US Small Business Administration.
-The full amount of US\$1,103,861 and all related interest has been forgiven with no repayments required.
+During the nine months ended June 30, 2021, the Company's first draw of the US PPP Loan, being US\$1,103,861 and all related interest, was forgiven by the U.S. Small Business Administration ("SBA") and no repayments were required.
+Subsequent to June 30, 2021, the Company's second draw of the US PPP Loan, being US\$1,103,860 and all related interest, was forgiven by the SBA with no repayments required.

 Operationally, the Company has been negatively impacted by the COVID-19 pandemic, and the efforts to mitigate the pandemic, as have many of the Company's employees, customers, and vendors regardless of geographic location.
-The Company's direct sale staff have been limited in their ability to call on customers in the United States and the United Kingdom.
+The Company's direct sales staff have been limited in their ability to call on customers in the United States and the United Kingdom.
 There have also been increased costs associated with shipping products, and a slow-down in receiving regulatory approvals.
 As a result of this uncertainty there is a higher level of estimation uncertainty as it relates to the assessment of impairment for intangibles, provisions for inventory and receivables, and general future cash flows.
-Our distribution relationships with a number of companies in North America and internationally have been impacted due to the material disruption to business globally, economic slowdowns, and shifts in economic markets caused by governmental responses to the COVID-19 pandemic.
+Our distribution relationships with several companies in North America and internationally have been impacted due to the material disruption to business globally, economic slowdowns, and shifts in economic markets caused by governmental responses to the COVID-19 pandemic.
 Demand for some of the Company's products also temporarily decreased as facilities adjust to patient demand and procedure types.
-While the future negative impacts of the pandemic are uncertain, the Company has taken strides to reduce operating and discretionary expenses to help mitigate these risks.
-For the six months ended March 31, 2021 the operating expenses were reduced by \$5,317,622 compared to the six month period ended March 31, 2020.
+While the ongoing negative impacts of the pandemic are uncertain, the Company has taken strides to reduce operating and discretionary expenses to help mitigate these risks.
+For the nine months ended June 30, 2021, the operating expenses were reduced by \$3,927,420 compared to the nine month period ended June 30, 2020.
+The prior year comparative period included a non-recurring provision for doubtful accounts of \$1,420,002 related to the change of distribution partners in the Middle East.
 Overall, operating expense reductions included the reduction of headcount, travel, and tradeshow activities.
 The Company will also continue to assess subsidies and programs that are ongoing or made available in the future.